adithya-r-prabhu/vsdRiscvSoc/week1/week1.md

 - **Simulation**: GDB’s internal simulator lets you debug even without QEMU/Spike.
 - **Register Inspection**: Essential for verifying argument passing, function returns, pointer correctness, etc.
+- **Breakpoint + Run**: Stops execution at main(), ideal for program introspection.

 ---

 ### 🧠 What We Learned

 - GDB is a powerful tool for step-by-step execution, state inspection, and debugging at the instruction level.
+- You can debug even before you have hardware or a full system image.

 ---

-## Task 7: Running Under an Emulator 👾
+# Task 7: Running Under an Emulator 👾
 > [hardware] [debug]

 ## 🎯 Objective